 While “prayer partner” is not found in the Rite of Christian Initiation of Adults as a particular ministry, it is an additional way for the parish community to be engaged in the RCIA and support our catechumens preparing for baptism and our baptized candidates seeking full communion with the Catholic Church.
 Prayer partners are asked to accompany an individual catechumen or candidate on his/her faith journey through prayer.
 Prayer partners will also be encouraged to send their assigned catechumen or candidate an occasional note of support.
 They will also be invited to the liturgical rites that will be celebrated with their catechumen or candidate as part of the process of initiation into the Catholic Church.

-Please contact Anne Koester at firstname.lastname@example.org, if you are intersted in serving as a prayer partner.
+Please contact Anne Koester at email@example.com, if you are interested in serving as a prayer partner.